codefresh-io/docs.codefresh.io/_docs/administration/oauth-setup.md

       `<ingressHost>/app-proxy/api/git-auth/bitbucket-server/callback`
       where:
       `<ingressHost>` is the IP address or URL of the ingress host in the runtime cluster.

+    > OAuth2 is not supported for hybrid runtimes with Bitbucket Cloud as the Git provider.
+Users can authorize access with their [Git personal access tokens](({{site.baseurl}}/docs/administration/user-settings/#authorize-git-access-in-codefresh)) in such cases.

 {:start="2"}
 1. Note down the following, as you will need them to create the K8s secret for the Git OAuth2 application: